Steel City Inclusive Softball Association

 WHEN AND WHERE ARE GAMES?

-Our season begins after May long weekend and runs to the end of September at Eastwood Park in the North End of Hamilton, Ontario.
+Our season begins after the May long weekend and runs to the end of September at Eastwood Park in the North End of Hamilton, Ontario.
 Our recreational league plays on Sundays (excluding long weekends), and our competitive division plays on Thursday evenings.

 CAN I VOLUNTEER IF I DON'T PLAY?